blockmason/link-workshop-tor/activity3/activity3.md

 ## General activity notes
 * It is expected workshop participants have some familiarity with Solidity.
 This workshop will primarily cover 'types' of Solidity objects (https://solidity.readthedocs.io/en/v0.5.7/types.html)
-* A dedicate `getOwners()` function is used instead of the automated getter that comes with the public declaration of the array variable `ownerOf` because the latter requires an array index to be passed to return a single value whereas the former will return the entire array.
+* A dedicated `getOwners()` function is used instead of the automatic getter that comes with the public declaration of the array variable `ownerOf` because the latter requires an array index to be passed to return a single value whereas the former will return the entire array.
 * The Link private network is Link's own internal blockchain.
+The terms network and blockchain will be used in an interchangeable context.

 ### Setup
 > Ensure you have registered for a Link account at https://mason.link (email required)

 ### Smart Contract Design
 * The types of Solidity objects, in particular: